chrissns/chrissns/README.md

 To view some of my work, see my [public repositories](https://github.com/chrissns?tab=repositories&type=public).

 ### Inspiration ☀️
 > "Be a yardstick of quality.
-Some people aren’t used to an environment where excellence is expected." — Steve Jobs
+Some people aren’t used to an environment where excellence is expected." – Steve Jobs
+> "Reveal your works to the Lord, and your thoughts will be directed." – Proverbs 16:3

 [website]: https://github.com/chrissns
 [github]: https://github.com/chrissns